maxtepkeev/python-redmine/docs/resources/contact.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Returns single Contact resource from the CRM plugin by it's id.
+   Returns single Contact resource from the CRM plugin by its id.

    :param int resource_id: (required).
 Id of the contact.
    :param list include: